Agriculture

 • Air

-Different types of soil contain these materials in different amounts.
+Different types of soil contain these ingredients in different amounts.
 Some soils are abundant in one or more of these, while others may be deficient in one or more.
 Ideally, soil should have 50% solid material and 50% pore space.
 Even the pore spaces should consist of half air and half water.

-Different Types of Soil in India
+What are the Different Types of Soil in India?

 Types of Soil

+India has diverse landforms, climatic conditions, and vegetation.
+As a result, different types of soils are found in India.
 Adopting the scientific approach for soil classification after Independence, the Indian Council of Agricultural Research (ICAR) has given 8 major soil classifications based on genesis, colour, composition, and location.
-We have given the soil type chart of the major soils of India below.

 Type of Soil